zobenali/06018725-math70076-assessment-2/README.md

 ```
 ## Project Structure

 The data folder cannot contain the data I used as they are too voluminous.
-Furtehrmore, they are part of a private collection so I won't make them public.
-However, there are a lot of paintings databases that you can use for this project as the code conatains all pre-processing functions.
-I linked some in data folder so you can make use of the project too.
+Furthermore, they are part of a private collection so I won't make them public.
+However, there are a lot of paintings databases that you can use for this project as the code contains all pre-processing functions.
+The main one used in litterature is probably WikiArt.
+I did try to create a webscrapping code so you can form data folders as I used it.

 The src folder contains all the code required to run the full project.